stb-tester/stb-tester/README.rst

     Takes an image obtained from `get_frame` or from the `screenshot` property of `MatchTimeout` or `MotionTimeout`.

-class TestError(Exception)
-    The test script had an unrecoverable error.

 class TestFailure(Exception)
     The test failed because the system under test didn't behave as expected.